Kanga-Who/home-assistant/Home Assistant with Proxmox installation.md

 3.3) The Home Assistant OS VM will be assigned a different IP address than the one Proxmox VE is using.
 To find the IP address of the newly created Home Assistant OS VM, click on the VM (eg. haos8.2) then click Summary from the menu list, wait for Guest Agent to start.
 The IP address listed here is needed to access Home Assistant via a web browser using port 8123 (eg. `http://192.168.1.50:8123`).

-Once you can see the login screen, the setup has been completed and you can create a new account (or restore a backup).
+Once you can see the login screen, the setup has been completed and you can set up an account name and password.
+If you are new to Home Assistant you can now configure any smart devices that Home Assistant has automatically discovered on your network.
+If you have an existing Home Assistant install and you have a snapshot or YAML files you wish to restore, refer to Home Assistant website on backing up and restoring your configuration, located [HERE](https://www.home-assistant.io/common-tasks/supervised/#making-a-backup-from-the-ui) as well as some additional information [HERE](https://github.com/Kanga-Who/home-assistant/blob/master/Backup%20and%20restore%20your%20config.md)

-That’s it, you have now installed Home Assistant OS using Proxmox VE 7

-The above scripts (and many more) can be found at https://github.com/tteck/Proxmox
+I welcome feedback on this guide, please feel free to tag me or PM if you have suggestions on how to make improvements.
+Scripts provided by @tteck.
+These and other helpful information can be found at https://github.com/tteck/Proxmox